Mónica Ponce de León

-Mónica Ponce de León is an architect, educator, and dean of the Princeton University School of Architecture.
+Mónica Ponce de León is a Latina architect, educator, and dean of the Princeton University School of Architecture.

 A National Design Award winner, Ponce de León has focused on the application of robotic technology to building fabrication and architecture education.
 Her interdisciplinary practice, MPdL Studio, has offices in New York City, Boston, Princeton, New Jersey, and Ann Arbor, Michigan.
 Ponce de León previously served as Dean of the A. Alfred Taubman College of Architecture and Urban Planning at the University of Michigan (2008–2015) and as Professor at the Graduate School of Design at Harvard University (1996–2008).
 Prior to establishing her own practice MPdL Studio in 2011, she was the founding partner with Nader Tehrani in the award-winning firm Office dA.

 Early life and education

-Ponce de León immigrated to Miami, Florida with her family after graduating high school.
-She took English classes and worked in a millwork shop before enrolling at the University of Miami, earning her Bachelor of Architecture degree in 1989.
+Ponce de León immigrated to Miami, Florida, with her family after graduating high school.
+She took English classes and worked in a millwork shop before enrolling at the University of Miami, where she earned her Bachelor of Architecture degree in 1989.
 In 1991, she received a Master of Architecture in Urban Design from the Harvard Graduate School of Design.
-After graduating from Harvard, she held teaching appointments at Harvard University, SCI-Arc, Rhode Island School of Design, University of Houston, and Northeastern University while establishing Office dA.

 Career

+After graduating from Harvard, she held teaching appointments at Harvard University, Southern California Institute of Architecture, Rhode Island School of Design, University of Houston, and Northeastern University while establishing Office dA.